 http://quizlet.com/subject/fce/

-Three places to find online flashcards to play games with on the quizlet website, to download onto smartphones or to print off and use in class.
+Two places to find online flashcards to play games with on the Quizlet website, to download onto smartphones or to print off and use in class.
+If you’ve never used Quizlet, here’s my guide.

 Paper 2: Writing